patrykwozinski/deployer/README.md

 ```ssh
     curl --data "service=Test&env=dev&branch=dev" http://localhost:<PORT> -H "X-Gitlab-Token:EXAMPLE_TOKEN"
 ```
-Your query must have `service` key with name of service which you wants to use, `env` filled by chosen environment and `branch` to pull correct application branch.
+Your query must have `service` key with name of service which you want to use, `env` filled by chosen environment and `branch` to pull correct application branch.
 It is required to have header named `X-Gitlab-Token` - must be the same as `config/gitlab-token.conf`.

 ---
 ### How to add a service.